Income or accumulation: which option is right for you?

 Funds are constantly processing streams of income on behalf of their investors.

-This also happens with income share classes, but the difference is that some of the portfolio’s holdings will then be sold in order to fund distributions (or income payments) to the investor, equal to the amount received by the fund.
+This also happens with income share classes, but the difference is that some of the portfolio holdings will then be sold in order to fund distributions (or income payments) to the investor.

-The amount of time from when a fund receives income and when it has to pay out distributions to fund holders might be days, weeks or even months, but markets will move in interim.
+The amount of time from when a fund receives income and when it must pay out distributions to fund holders might be days, weeks or even months, but markets will move in the interim.
 By reinvesting the income until it is time to pay out, the fund ensures it tracks its index as closely as possible.
+Read more about index funds.

-From a tax perspective, returns from both income and accumulation shares incur tax, unless using a tax-efficient vehicle (if eligible), such as an Individual Savings Account (ISA) or a pension, which do not incur tax on either income from interest or dividends or on capital gains.
+Returns from both income and accumulation share incur tax, unless they are held inside a tax-efficient vehicle (if eligible), such as an Individual Savings Account (ISA) or a pension, where they do not incur tax on either income from interest or dividends or on capital gains.

-For holdings in UK funds (and non-UK funds with UK reporting fund status):
+For UK funds (and non-UK funds with UK reporting fund status) held outside an ISA or pension:

-• You may incur tax on the income derived from interest or dividends; when cashing in you may be subject to capital gains tax (CGT) on the capital growth of the investment.
-Certain reliefs may apply, depending on your personal circumstances.
+• You may incur tax on the income derived from interest or dividends.
+When you sell, you may be subject to capital gains tax (CGT) on any profits you make.

-• Accumulation shares, which do not pay out a regular income, nevertheless are taxed on the ‘accumulated income' at your regular income tax rate and the income needs to be disclosed on your tax return.
+• Accumulation shares do not pay out a regular income but are nevertheless taxed on the ‘accumulated income' at your regular income tax rate.
+The income needs to be disclosed on your tax return.
 Any capital growth is also subject to CGT.

-• For both income and accumulation shares, the tax rate applied to income depends on whether the income is treated as interest income or dividend income.
+• For both income and accumulation share classes, the tax rate applied to income depends on whether the income is treated as interest income or dividend income.

 1 Bonds are a type of loan issued by governments or companies, which typically pay a fixed amount of interest and return the capital at the end of the term.

-2 A type of investment fund that holds potentially hundreds, sometimes thousands, of individual shares or bonds.
-Read more here.
+3 A type of investment fund that holds potentially hundreds, sometimes thousands, of individual shares or bonds.
+Learn more about ETFs.

 Investment risk information